VidithAgarwal/PatatapClone/README.md

 # PatatapClone
 A random animation app like PATATAP.

-Press any key to see animation
+Go <a href = "https://vidithagarwal.github.io/PatatapClone/">Here </a>Press any key to see animation